chargefield/bin-packing-test/README.md

 There are a bunch of improvements left to do:

--   multiple sheets for overflow
+-   multiple sheets for overflow items
--   sheets with multiple orders if there is room
+-   fill sheets with multiple orders if there is room